DanteHealy/Thinking_Hats/README.md

 - JSHint

 ### Manual testing
-Significant manual testing performed by myself.
+1. Significant manual testing performed by myself across multiple devices (Laptop, iPad and iPhone 7)
+2. Sent the webpage to my selected friends (work colleagues and LinkedIn contacts) and family (wife and brother) to test on their devices and provide feedback
+3. Posted my link via workflow on the Peer-Review SLACK group with the Code Institute for feedback (twice first at about 80% complete then a final review at 95% complete)
+4. Had my content and design reviewed by certain select people amongst my LinkedIn contacts for any changes neede.
+5. Tested all the links and features as I was coding to ensure that they worked as I was coding.
-Play the videos in the modals - resolve any problems.
+6. Played the videos in the modals, texted the textareas multiple times to identify and resolve any problems.
-Test the print report on various formats.
+7. Tested the print report on various devices.

-Testing the "Contact Us" page
+8. Testing the email form in the "Contact" page
 - Try to submit the empty form and verify that an error message about the required fields appears
 - Try to submit the form with an invalid email address and verify that a relevant error message appears
 - Try to submit the form with all inputs valid and verify that a success message appears.
-- In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.